junweilee/Nuclex.Cloning/README.md

 Usage
 --------------

     var original = new ComplicatedStuff(42);

 	ComplicatedStuff clone1 = ReflectionCloner.DeepFieldClone(original);

 or

+    /*
-	// you need to make sure you are invoking via ICloneFactory, the var keyword will not work since the implemented methods are static
+        You need to make sure you are invoking via ICloneFactory, the var keyword will not work since the implemented methods are static
+    */
 	 ICloneFactory cloner = new ReflectionCloner();

 	 var clone = cloner.DeepFieldClone(original);